Corporate Governance

 • Active/Reactive Governance

-• The Board of Directors’ Advisory Body (Human Resources and Compensation Committee)
+• Board of Directors’ Advisory Body

 • Other Factors